99devco/analytics/README.md

 ![99dev logo](./images/99dev_logo_350x183.jpg)

 **99dev** provides privacy and security focused web traffic analytics for only $1 per month.
 No pricing tiers, no fenced off premium features, and no misleading fractional pricing.
+Pay for what you use and _only_ what you use.
+No charge for up to 5 months.

 ## Getting Started